 The navigational lighting required by the USCG from sunset to sunrise and in inclement weather is extremely important to boat navigation.
 The lighting rules are not only designed to indicate direction and right-of-way, but are also designed to prevent night blindness and confusion with navigational aid, emergency and shore-based lights.

-NOTICE Onboard accessory equipment equipped with red/blue/green (RBG) LED lighting should never be used when underway.
+NOTICE with red/blue/green (RBG) LED lighting should never be used when underway.